Church of St John Maddermarket, Norwich, Norfolk

-Due to the historic nature of this church, there is no heating, running water or toilet facilities. nearest public toilets are located in The Forum (including baby change and accessible toilets)
+Due to the historic nature of this church, there is no heating, running water or toilet facilities.
+The nearest public toilets are located in The Forum (including baby change and accessible toilets).

-There is a wide selection of independant and chain cafes, restaurants and shops near by
+There is a wide selection of independent and chain cafes, restaurants and shops nearby.

 Norwich Train station approx. 0.7 miles walk to the church.
 Train Station also has a taxi rank and regular busses depart station to the city centre